+Floating markets are irresistible to both tourists and Thai people alike.
+Wherever there is a weekend floating market there is food.
 Eating by the river is such an integral part of the Thai lifestyle that you simply must try it while you are in Thailand.
-Taling Chan Floating Market is just few kilometres outside Bangkok and still far enough away to have not yet have been converted into a full scale tourist trap.
-It has everything you need to spend a good half day at and is more genuine than more famous floating markets like Amphawa and Damoen Saduak.
+Taling Chan Floating Market is just a few kilometers outside Bangkok and yet still far enough away to have not been converted into a full scale tourist trap.
+The market has everything you need to spend a good half day at and is closer to Bangkok than some of the larger and more crowded floating markets, like Amphawa and Damoen Saduak.

 Things to see and do at Taling Chan Floating Market

-Enjoy an hour long foot massage for just 200 baht.
+- Massages! – Enjoy an hour long foot massage for just 200 baht.

 Important things to remember about Taling Chan Floating Market